Hassan Hassan: Academia

 In Washington, D.C., Hassan has been involved in policy research, in parallel to his journalistic work.
 He specialized in the study of Sunni and Shia militant organizations, as well as Iraq, Syria, and the Persian Gulf.

 His research was commissioned by Carnegie Endowment for International Peace, European Council on Foreign Relations, Chatham House, Royal United Services Institute, Brookings Institution, and University of Oxford's Gulf studies forum.

 He previously worked as an associate fellow at Chatham House, a senior fellow at the Tahrir Institute for Middle East Policy, a senior researcher at George Washington University, and a director at the Center for Global Policy.
 He was also a research associate at the Delma Institute in the United Arab Emirates.
 In 2019, Hassan Hassan left George Washington University after Lorenzo Vidino tried to prevent him from publishing an article about the murder of Jamal Khashoggi.
 After the article was nevertheless published, Vidino reportedly contacted the editorial team at The Atlantic and requested that any mention of Hassan’s employer be removed from his author biography—particularly in articles that were critical of Saudi Arabia and the United Arab Emirates.

-Hassan is currently a director at the New Lines Institute for Strategy and Policy, a think tank in Washington D.C.
-He was responsible for founding the institute’s Human Security Unit, before establishing New Lines Magazine.
+Hassan is a director at the New Lines Institute for Strategy and Policy, a think tank in Washington D.C.